comunica/rdf-test-suite-ldf.js/README.md

 ### Extra details on HTTP caching

-The `-c` flag inherited from [rdf-test-suite.js](https://github.com/rubensworks/rdf-test-suite.js) does also work in `rdf-test-suite-ldf`.
-For HDT- and RDFJS-testing files should and will be (temporarily) stored in local memory.
-These files will be deleted by default but when the `-c` flag is given, all those files will be stored in the directory given with this flag.
+The `-c` flag inherited from [rdf-test-suite.js](https://github.com/rubensworks/rdf-test-suite.js) does also work in `rdf-test-suite-ldf`, especially for HDT- and RDFJS-testing.
+All the files for HDT- and RDFJS-testing should and will be (temporarily) stored in the given local cache folder.
+These files are deleted by default but when the `-c` flag is given, all those files will be stored in the directory given with this flag.
 These files can be used the next time to avoid re-fetching files from servers.

 ```bash
 $ rdf-test-suite-ldf myengine.js https://comunica.github.io/manifest-ldf-tests/sparql/sparql-manifest.ttl -c path/to/dir